apache/fury-site/docs/guide/scala/configuration.md

 - Keep `requireClassRegistration(true)` and register application classes or generated modules.
 - Use `withMaxDepth(...)` to reject unexpectedly deep object graphs.
+- Use `withMaxGraphMemoryBytes(...)` as an approximate gate for collection, map, array, struct, and object-heavy payloads.
+It is not an exact heap cap; leaf values are gated by remaining input bytes.
 - Keep `withMaxTypeFields(...)`, `withMaxTypeMetaBytes(...)`, and the remote schema-version limits at their defaults unless the data is not malicious and a trusted peer sends larger metadata or many schema versions.